 The issue of corruption among Nigerian women has become more prominent at this period in time, when some notable cases of corruption among Nigerian women have become more apparent.
-The very recent case of the purchase of two luxurious cars worth hundreds of millions of Naira involving the aviation minister Stella Oduah has taken many unaware that a female Nigerian top government official would have shown this senseless level of corruption that in the past was only associated with male.
-The allegation against the minister did not stop there, there was the issue of tribalistic tendency and nepotism displayed by the minister in granting international airlines license to operate in the country; where she openly without equity or decency favour her own people to the detriment of others, in even locations where commercial operation realities dictate that the airlines should be landing.
-Then, there is this case of Granting of import waivers worth Trillions of Naira by the supervising minister of economy Dr. Ngozi Okonjo-Iweala to already super rich few Nigerians with connections at the top.
+The recent case of the purchase of two luxurious cars worth hundreds of millions of Naira involving the aviation minister Stella Oduah has taken many unaware, that a female (top government official) would have shown this senseless level of corruption that in the past was only associated with her male counterparts.
+The allegation against the minister did not stop there, there was the issue of tribalistic tendencies and nepotism displayed by the minister in granting international airlines license to operate in the country.
+Where she openly, without equity or decency, favour her own people to the detriment of others, in locations where commercial operation realities dictate that the airlines should be landing due to size of the market.
+Then, there is this case of Granting of import waivers worth Trillions of Naira by the supervising minister of economy Dr. Ngozi Okonjo-Iweala to super rich Nigerians with connections at the top.
 The other top female minister that is being accused of corruption is the influential minister of petroleum Diezani Allison Madueke.
 As i am writing this article an agency (NNPC) under her is accused of corruption in the disappearance of some $20 million, by the Central Bank governor.
 There is also the case of oil theft that is going on under the watch of her ministry everyday.